GHSoyad/javaScript-problem-solving-beginner/README.md

 20# Write a code that shows all the even numbers between 412 and 456.

 21# Write a code that shows all the odd numbers between 581 and 623.

+22# Make an array of the things you have learned so far.
+Then use a for loop to show each array elements as output.

+23# Make an array with the list of phone models you have used so far.
+Then use a while loop to show each array elements one by one as output.

+24# Run a for loop from 30 to 86.
+The loop will break when it reaches 44.

+25# Make an array of all the books you have.
+Now write a code that will skip all the books that cost more than $200.
+Only the books under $200 should be shown as output.

+26# Write a function called foo() which prints “foo” and a function called bar() which prints “bar”.
+Call function bar() in the foo() function after printing.
+What will be the output?
+Now call the foo() to see the output.

+27# Write a function called make_avg() which will take an three integers and return the average of those values.

+28# Challenging: Write a function called make_avg() which will take an array of integers and the size of that array and return the average of those values.

+29# Write a function called odd_even() which takes an integer value and tells whether this value is even or odd.
+You need to do it in 4 ways:
+● Has return + Has parameter
+● No return + Has parameter

+30# You are in a hurry to go to your school on time.
+But when you are crossing the road, the traffic signal is red coloured.
+In this situation, if you try to cross the road, you may be in danger.If you notice a yellow coloured traffic signal, you should stop.
+If you notice a green coloured traffic signal, you should cross the road.
+So write a JS code, where there is a variable called signal.
+Its value can be green, yellow or red & we will get different activities as output depending on the variable.
+So, hurry up.